robchendev/FRET/README.md

 Do note: If you plan on using the -rankup command, make sure this bot's role is higher than the roles you are trying to give via rankup.
 I haven't yet made any error checking for this so your bot will just terminate if it encounters this error.

 Since this was a personal project, a lot of my variables will be different from what you would want.
-A customizable JSON file is provided for you to make simple changes the roles FretBot checks for and assigns based on the amount of points a user has.
-The user managing the databases must have the `DBmanager` role id.
+A customizable JSON file is provided for you to make simple changes to the identification of roles and channels.
+The user using any of the moderator commands must have the `DBmanager` role id.

 ## Future Plans